 Schleswig-Holstein's culture is diverse and attractive: there is a great variety of options ranging from museums and exhibitions through, libraries, and theatres to, concerts and events.
-By ensuring open access to culture, the Ministry of Justice, Cultural and European Affairs wants as many people as possible to participate in and benefit from culture in all its forms and branches.
+By ensuring open access to culture, the Ministry wants as many people as possible to participate in and benefit from culture in all its forms and branches.
 The land itself is involved in cultural affairs, it runs cultural institutions and allocates project funding.
 Furthermore, the Ministry has the supervision of four subordinate authorities: "The State Archives", "State Archaeological Department", "State Office for Preservation of Monuments" and "The State Library of Schleswig-Holstein".

 Offering a head start for everyone

 Schleswig-Holstein is one of the federal states with a high level of inclusive schools.
 Furthermore the Ministry of Education, Science and Cultural Affairs is working on increasing the conditions of children with and without disabilities learning together.

 In order to give the young people a good start into their working lives, a sound, general education is provided, along with workshop days, training positions with employers, work experience in the economy, and direct contacts between schools and experts from trade, industry and administration.
 Promotion of the European vision for the educational system is achieved, among other things, by means of increased bilingual teaching, foreign language classes in primary schools and various partnerships with schools in the Baltic area.